Homeowner Information (updated August, 2021)

 Colonia Verde Homeowners' Association (CVHOA) - The CVHOA is managed by the CVHOA Board of Directors, who are elected at an annual election held the first Monday of February.
 The Board meets monthly, except for summer months, on the third Wednesday of the month at 5PM in the Clubhouse or via Zoom.
 All meetings of the Board are open to all homeowners at which owners are provided an opportunity to comment on actions being considered by the Board prior to their voting on them.

-The CVHOA website has an abundance of documents available for viewing and downloading.
+The CVHOA website has an abundance of documents available to view and download.
 Official HOA documents, By-Laws, CC&Rs, forms, meeting minutes for both the Association and Community Club are all available at www.coloniaverde-hoa.com.
 Please create an account for the website so that you can view resident-only information.

 Colonia Verde Homeowners' Association Annual Assessment - CVHOA has an annual assessment that is paid by all owners monthly.
 The assessment pays for common area maintenance and services that includes common area grounds and landscaping, clubhouse and two pools, all cul-de-sacs and driveways, water, sewer services and services from Mission Management, our property management partner.
 The HOA pays water bills for 162 homes, which as of this date, March 1, 2021, is $70 per month.
 Seven homes on Camino Bacelar have individual water meters and deal directly with Tucson Water - they do not pay a monthly water/sewer assessment.

 Colonia Verde has a Community Club (CVCC) - The CVCC organizes and manages many community and social activities and functions for the homeowners, oversees the maintenance and use of the Clubhouse, fund raising, and fitness programs.
 Anyone who is an owner or resident of Colonia Verde Community may participate in the CVCC activities.
 CVCC meeting are held monthly (except for June and July) for planning purposes, and all residents are encouraged to participate.
 Meeting times and schedule of activities are published in the monthly news document "The Chronicle" and the "CVHOA Calendar".
 We also send out email notices of events and activities.
 See CVHOA Rules for the "Clubhouse Rules" for usage.